Tracially sequentially-split ${}^*$-homomorphisms between $C^*$-algebras: Introduction

 We would like to point out some remarks related to our notion.
-Though our notion about the tracially sequentially-split map is obtained by weakening the rigidity of an approximate left inverse, the arguments and methods are substantially different with ones used in \cite{BS}.
-In addition, to show that permanence properties pass from the target algebra to the domain algebra we assume that the target algebra is simple in most cases.
-We do not know whether our results still hold even if we drop the simplicity of target algebras.
+Though our notion about the tracially sequentially-split $*$-homomorphism is obtained by weakening the rigidity of an approximate left inverse, the arguments and methods are substantially different with ones used in \cite{BS}.
+In addition, to show that approximation properties pass from the target algebra to the domain algebra we assume that the target algebra is simple in most cases.
+We do not know whether our results still hold even if we drop the simplicity of target algebras though we could provide a counterexample for the stable rank one case (see Example \ref{E:tsr} below).
+We also note that our notion is not well suited to other local approximation properties such as nuclear dimension less than $n$, which are stable under a functorial operation $\infty: (A_{\infty}) \to (A_{\infty})_{\infty}$ in \cite{BS}, thus more algebraic in nature.